 Weight loss has almost become a national past-time.
-According to the Boston Medical Center, approximately 45 million Americans diet each year.
+According to the Boston Medical Center, an estimated 45 million Americans start a diet each year, and Americans spend $33 billion each year on weight loss products.

-Among the fad, unsafe and dubious weight loss products, one beverage stands out from all the others.
+Among the harmful and dubious weight loss products, one beverage stands out from all the others as safe, effective, and inexpensive.
 Unbelievable as it may seem, water is the single most important catalyst in losing weight and keeping it off.

 In fact, water may be the only true "magic potion" for permanent weight loss.

-On the average, a person should drink eight 8-ounce glasses every day.
+On the average, a person should drink (8) eight-ounce glasses every day.
 That's about 2 quarts.

 However, the overweight person needs one additional glass for every 25 pounds of excess weight.
 Larger people have larger metabolic loads.
 Since we know that water is the key to fat metabolism, it follows that the overweight person needs more water.